catubc/sta_maps/README.md

 There are several option flags in the main.py file which can be set to compute and display: motifs, STMs and STMTDs.

-Assistance with module installation and running can be provided via the issues link.
+Assistance with module installation and running can be provided on github via the "Issues" tab.

 ###**Matlab Code**